junghan0611/spacemacs/doc/DOCUMENTATION.md

 pressing the `fd` keys.

-The choice of `fd` was made to be able to use the same sequence to escape from \"everything\" in Emacs:
+The choice of `fd` was made to be able to use the same sequence to escape from "everything" in Emacs:

 -   escape from all stock evil states to normal state
 -   escape from evil-lisp-state to normal state